jpfr12/AlgorithmsAndDataStructures/Algorithms/Amortized_Algorithms/README.md

         - You can see the problem text in the pdf located in this folder

         - The cpp file named "uniqueSnowflakes" solves this problem

+    - "Three Parts of the Array", link: https://codeforces.com/contest/1006/problem/C

 ---